Messages From HPC Staff

 Peacebuilding requires “peacebuilders” who are willing to contribute to peacebuilding activities.
 In order to build peace, it is crucial to identify people who can have a sense of fulfillment by contributing to peace.
 Peacebuilding can involve hard work with great difficulties, which may call for exceptional ability and a strong will.
 Therefore it is important for “peacebuilders” to have understanding friends for mutual encouragement.
 We wish to create a community of “peacebuilders” across Japan, other Asian countries and the rest of the world.
 This Program is being implemented based on such a vision.

-HPC Program Officer for The Program for Global Human Resource Development for Peacebuilding and Development
+HPC Corse Mentor for The Program for Global Human Resource Development for Peacebuilding and Development

 Professor, Waseda University